 If you want to apply in person in Cape Verde to extend your visa at a National Police station, on some islands the process will not be as quick as if you did this in person at the Frontier Police Office in Praia on the capital island of Santiago.

-Applying for this especially for the first time, is time consuming, costly and even more frustrating, especially if not done on Santiago.The paper work for this can involve 13-18 documents.
+Applying for this especially for the first time, used to be time consuming, costly and even more frustrating, especially if not done on the island of Santiago.The paper work for this can involve 13-18 documents.
 The list of documents given out by the National Police Station stating what you need to provide can be 11-13 items, but the last point on the list says something like 'and any other documents we require'.
 Check out more recent comments about applying for residency in Cape Verde here : RESIDENCE CARDS

 Honorary Consul to Cape Verde in London